-The color-coded I/O ports include one COM port (an additional COM header is located on the serverboard), a VGA (monitor) port, two USB 2.0 ports, two Gb Ethernet LAN ports (two 10 Gb ports on the X9DRG-HTF) and one dedicated IPMI LAN port.
+The rear I/O ports include a VGA (monitor) port, two USB 2.0 ports, two Gb Ethernet LAN ports (plus two 10 Gb ports on the X9DRG-HTF+II) and one dedicated IPMI LAN port.

 IPMI

 IPMI (Intelligent Platform Management Interface) is a hardware-level interface specification that provides remote access, monitoring and administration for Supermicro server platforms.
 IPMI allows server administrators to view a server's hardware status remotely, receive an alarm automatically if a failure occurs, and power cycle a system that is non-responsive.